gregstachowski/convolve/README.md

 convolvx.c: fast 1D convolution
 -------------------------------

-Originally convolve.c from read5, here stripped to just the convolution function, without the profile (gaussian) generator.
-The convolution was hand-optimised for the read5 code and is pretty quick, but does require the profile (PSF) to be the same size as the source and result functions (this eliminates boundary checking and makes it much faster).
-This should not be a problem however.
+Optimised 1D convolution.
+Requires the profile (PSF) to be the same size as the source and result functions (this eliminates boundary checking and makes it much faster).

 The original unoptimised code has been left in comments for reference - it is actually pretty quick too, and is easier